Trampoline safety is very important.

 So are trampolines safe?

-Trampoline for kids are highly beneficial, but care should be taken to avoid unfortunate injuries.
+Trampoline for kids is highly beneficial, but care should be taken to avoid unfortunate injuries.

 Usually, accidents are a result of jumpers' negligence, poor judgment, or disregard for safety rules.